daattali/beautiful-jekyll/bigBunch.md

 ### What is Big Bunch?

-Big Bunch is a 24 hour daily word game that begins and ends at midnight Eastern Standard Time.
+Big Bunch is a fun and engaging daily word game played in real time with other players around the world.
+Tap and slide your way to grapeness as you make your way up the leaderboard.

-### How is the daily winner determined?

-The first player to reach the day's highest score wins.

 ![](/assets/img/bigBunch_win_white_bg.JPG#center){:width="50%"}